Mandatory homeworks 10.10.

 Learning outcomes of the course: After completing the course, a student has good understanding of the key RF-functionalities and related performance issues when designing the analog and digital signal processing blocks for communications receivers and transmitters.
 She/he can also explain the possibilities and challenges of increased use of digital signal processing algorithms for implementing or enhancing the RF functionalities.

-Exam: The exam is about the core contents covered mostly during first half of the course (Period 1).
+Exam: The exam is about the core contents covered mostly during first half of the course (Topics 1-7 of the Schedule).
 Model questions give an idea about the scope of the exam and the kind of questions to be expected.

 A set of mandatory homework exercises must solved to pass the course.
 These exercises address the topics covered in lectures during Period 2, as well as the core topics of advanced receiver system calculations, and multirate signal processing.